 })

-We started researching what other companies were doing.
-Several were using an open-source library called BlueBubbles, a JavaScript-based engine for controlling iMessage.
-Same concept, different language.
-Our entire team could read and debug JavaScript.
+The team started researching what competitors were doing.
+OpenClaw and others were using an open-source library called BlueBubbles, a JavaScript-based engine for controlling iMessage.
+The entire team could read and debug JavaScript.

-We migrated the iMessage bridge to use BlueBubbles, replacing the custom Swift daemon with a JavaScript-based engine running on the same hardware.
+The migration to BlueBubbles replaced the custom Swift daemon with a JavaScript-based engine running on the same hardware.
 Same Mac Mini, same iPhone, same Apple ID.
 But now the bridge code was in a language the whole team could maintain.

 The migration unlocked features fast.
-Within two weeks, we had reactions and tapbacks working, plus markdown formatting support via a custom BlueBubbles build.
-Edit and unsend support came around the same time.
+Within a few weeks, the team had reactions and tapbacks working, plus markdown formatting support (bold, italic, strikethrough) via a custom BlueBubbles build.
+Edit and unsend support followed shortly after.

-But the hardware constraint remained.
+The hardware constraint remained, though.
 Each iMessage number required its own Mac Mini, its own iPhone, and its own Apple account.
-We discussed doing what some competitors do: multiple numbers with round-robin assignment, sharing contact cards with users so they wouldn't notice when messages came from a different number.
+The team considered what competitors do: multiple numbers with round-robin assignment, sharing contact cards so users don't notice when messages come from different numbers.
+The math didn't work.
+One number meant one Mac Mini, one iPhone, one Apple account.
+Scaling to ten numbers meant ten of everything.
+We shipped with a single number.

 Apple's spam detection is a black box.
 There are no published rate limits for iMessage, no documentation on what triggers a ban, and no appeals process.
-A new account, high volume, low recipient diversity, and a lopsided send-to-receive ratio (ours was about 4:1) all contribute.
-The same behavior pattern that looks like a successful product launch looks identical to a spam operation from Apple's perspective.
+A new account, high volume, low recipient diversity, and a lopsided send-to-receive ratio all contribute.
+The same behavior pattern that looks like a successful AI assistant launch looks identical to a spam operation from Apple's perspective.

-The obvious fix was to buy a new iPhone, set up a new Apple ID, provision a new Mac Mini, and start over.
-That would take days, cost more money, and solve nothing.
+The obvious next step (buy a new iPhone, set up a new Apple ID, provision a new Mac Mini) would take days, cost more money, and solve nothing.
 The next account would get banned too, just slower.

-While we were figuring out next steps, we got connected with a company called Linq.
+While the team was figuring out next steps, one of our engineers got contacted by a company called Linq.
 Linq is a managed iMessage bridge service.
 They handle the hard part (the Mac Minis, the iPhones, the Apple IDs, the number rotation, the anti-spam strategies) and expose a REST API.
 You call their API, get phone numbers, send messages, receive webhooks.
 The same developer experience as Twilio or WhatsApp, except for iMessage.

 The new message sending code: